This is a primary (3-7) QTS course.

 Training at the Centres

 In these sessions you will be learning and practising your craft before teaching in the classroom.
 The training days include sessions in all National Curriculum subjects and associated areas, plus dedicated sessions for professional studies, SEND and inclusion, children’s mental health, behaviour and voice.
-We offer two training centres in Essex (Wickford and Southend) and give you access to all Canterbury Christ Church University facilities.
+We offer two training centres in Essex (Wickford and Southend).

 Training in School